 Anyway, I am taking the matter to the relevant decision-making bodies here in DCU, and will recommend that we stop treating males and females differently for these purposes.

 On the other hand, although DCU is a modern non-traditional university, even here we do support the idea of certain formalities in graduations.
 A few years ago a colleague suggested that in these ceremonies the wearing of hoods and gowns should be optional, but received very little support from anyone.
 I suppose it is a rite of passage for which graduands, their families and our staff still like to see some ceremonial.
-However, it should not discriminate.Explore posts in the same categories: university comment below, or link to this permanent URL from your own site.
+However, it should not discriminate.university comment below, or link to this permanent URL from your own site.